slsdetectorgroup/slsDetectorPackage/README.md

 Use only releases with tags such as x.x.x or x.x.x-rcx.

 ### Documentation
+#### 5.0.0 - Latest Release
-Detailed documentation on the latest release of 5.0.0 can be found in the [software wiki](https://slsdetectorgroup.github.io/devdoc/index.html) and on the [official site](https://www.psi.ch/en/detectors/software).
+Detailed documentation on the latest release can be found in the [software wiki](https://slsdetectorgroup.github.io/devdoc/index.html) and on the [official site](https://www.psi.ch/en/detectors/software).

+#### Older Releases
+Documentation is found in the package.

 ### Binaries
 Binaries for the slsDetectorPackage are available through conda.